Unlocking Speed The Ultimate Guide to Core Web Vitals Optimization

 Okay, so you know your inp score sucks, now what?
 Time to roll up your sleeves and get optimizing.

 Let's say you run an e-commerce site.
 If a user clicks "add to cart" and it takes a second to update the cart, that's a bad inp.
 Or, imagine someone filling out a form on a finance website and each field takes a moment to register their input.
 Frustrating, right?
-A healthcare portal with slow search functionality for finding doctors would also lead to a poor user experience.
+A healthcare portal with slow search functionality for finding doctors would also lead to a poor user experience, as users would struggle to find the information they need quickly.

-Now that we've got a handle on inp optimization, let's talk about Grackerai and how it can help with marketing automation.
+Now that we've got a handle on inp optimization, let's talk about Cumulative Layout Shift (CLS) and ensuring visual stability.

 Cumulative Layout Shift (CLS) Ensuring Visual Stability